Melbourne Rebels: Sunwolves

+Name, colours, and logo

 The Rebels name was chosen for the Melbourne ARC team in consultation with the local rugby community; VRU officials decided on the Rebels name in reference to Victoria's first Wallaby, Sir Edward "Weary" Dunlop.
 Chris "Buddha" Handy said at the launch, that "like the great Weary Dunlop, Victorian rugby has a history of daring to be different, a touch of the larrikin, and always having a go.
 These qualities are what you want in a Rebel and characterise the way Victoria is successfully tackling this historic year."
 The name was retained for the Super team.

 The Melbourne Rebels and the Victorian Rugby Union launched the Super Rugby logo and jersey at the Weary Dunlop lunch on 29 July 2010.
 The logo's five stars represent the Rebel creed: Respect (yourself and the opposition), Excellence (highest standards in everything we do), Balance (sport and life, determination and humility), Ethos (team first, 'we, not me'), Leadership (challenge the status quo).

 The Rebels colours are based on the state of Victoria's traditional colour of navy blue.
 Both the logo and kit heavily feature navy blue, while the iconic five stars that run vertically down the centre of both are white, also a traditional Victorian colour.
 Red has also been incorporated to give the Rebels their own uniqueness and to slightly differ them to other Victorian-based sporting clubs.

 The home kit is predominantly navy blue with navy blue shorts and socks, and also features red and white trimmings.
-The away kit is mainly white, but has navy blue hoops (similar to that of the Melbourne Rebels team which competed in the ARC), grey sleeves and a red trim.
-The kits are manufactured by BLK.
+Since 2023, the away kit is mainly pink, but features narrow navy blue trimmings.
+The kits are manufactured by Dynasty Sport, after changing its apparel partner from BLK in 2022.

-Franchise area
+Location and venues

 The Rebels represent Victoria in the Super Rugby provincial tournament.
 The franchise area includes the 25 Victorian senior clubs of the Victorian Rugby Union, who view the Rebels as the final step for elite Victorian players to representative rugby.
 The 2010 state trials experienced a huge increase in participation, attributed to the establishment of the Rebels.

 In addition to representing Victoria and the Victorian Rugby Union sides, the Rebels sought to build player pathways for South Australian rugby players.
 They developed a Memorandum of Understanding with the South Australian Rugby Union in 2011, with Brighton Rugby Club lock Andrew Brown being selected to play in the Rebels reserve side against Sydney Rugby Union representative side.